Grant-Archibald-MS/powerfuldev-testing/learning/08-simulating-connector.md

 ### Explanation

-- onTestCaseStart: This block uses the Experimental.SimulateConnector function to mock the MSN Weather connector.
+- onTestSuiteStart: This block uses the Experimental.SimulateConnector function to mock the MSN Weather connector.
 It specifies that any request to the msnweather connector should return a predefined response with the summary "You are seeing the mock response".
 - testCases: This section defines the test steps.
 It includes filling in a city name, performing a search, and asserting that the label displays the mock response.
 Steps in Detail
 Simulate Connector:

-The onTestCaseStart block sets up the simulated connector response.
+The onTestSuiteStart block sets up the simulated connector response.

 ```powerfx
 = Experimental.SimulateConnector({name: "msnweather", then: {responses: { daily: { day: { summary: "You are seeing the mock response" }}}}})